- How to Find Long Tail Keywords to Drive More Search Traffic

 - Relying heavily on free keyword research tools like Keyword Planner.
 Whether you know it or not, most of the free keyword research tools don’t provide you accurate data as they don’t get updated frequently (when compared to premium SEO tools that spend literally thousands of dollars in updating their databases with frequent crawling and keyword data).
 So it’s always better to invest in premium tools if you want to really increase your search traffic through keyword research.

-- Not finding LSI keywords which are related to your primary or seed keyword.
+- ed to your primary or seed keyword.
 This is one big mistake most bloggers make as they often find one primary keyword and use it everywhere within their content.
 Instead of keyword stuffing with one keyword, you can get better results by using LSI keywords sparingly within your content.

 - Not focusing on the searchers intent while doing keyword research.
 Remember that, not all keywords are the same.
 If you target keywords without knowing your audience intent, you’ll struggle with conversions on your site.
 Find out whether they are looking to buy products or just researching more about the product before making a purchase.